Unionist Party (Guatemala)

 The Unionist Party (Partido Unionista) is a conservative political party in Guatemala, who advocates the re-creation of a Central American union.

-The party has been a member of the centre-right International Democrat Union since 2008 and is associated with the Union of Latin American Parties.
+The party has been a member of the centre-right International Democracy Union since 2008 and is associated with the Union of Latin American Parties.

 It is not to be confused with the party of the same name formed in 1920.

 History

-The party orginated from a split experienced by the National Advancement Party in 2000 after Álvaro Arzú lost his standing in the party, prompting him to establish the Unionist Party with old companions and functionaries during his time as president.
+The party originated from a split experienced by the National Advancement Party in 2000 after Álvaro Arzú lost his standing in the party, prompting him to establish the Unionist Party with old companions and functionaries during his time as president.

 At the legislative elections, 9 November 2003, the party won 6.2% of the popular vote and 7 out of 158 seats.
 Its presidential candidate Fritz García Gallont won 3.0% at the presidential elections of the same day.

+In the run-up to the elections in 2007, the party nominated Rudy Vinicio Pozuelos Alegría, who was investigated for his role in the murder of bishop Juan José Gerardi Conedera on 26 April 1998 in his function as the former head of the Presidential General Staff, for a seat in the congressional delegation from the Chimaltenango Department.

 At the 2007 elections, the party again chose García Gallont as its presidential candidate.
 He won about 2.9% of the vote.
 The party won 6.2% of the national vote and 6 seats in the congressional elections.

 The party was reduced to 2.7% of the nationwide vote at the elections in 2011, thereby retaining a single legislator in Congress.
 Their presidential candidate was Patricia Escobar, who won close to 2.2% of the electorate.

 For the elections in 2015 the party entered into an alliance with Commitment, Renewal and Order.
 The unified list was able to garner approximately 5.7% of the vote in the congressional elections, increasing their share of seats to 5.
 The alliance nominated Roberto González Díaz-Durán as their presidential candidate, who gained about 3.5% in the elections.

-In January 2018, in return for their support of president Jimmy Morales, General Secretay Álvaro Arzú Escobar was elected as President of the Congress.
+In January 2018, in return for their support of president Jimmy Morales, General Secretary Álvaro Arzú Escobar was elected as President of the Congress.